Nigeria’s Safe Schools Initiative Now Recognised Globally as Model for Implementation, Says FG

 Ndubuisi Francis in Abuja

-Nigeria’s Safe Schools Initiative is now being recognised globally as a model for implementation, adding that when the country invests in keeping schools safe, it invests in its future.
+The federal government has stated that Nigeria’s Safe Schools Initiative is now being recognised globally as a model for implementation, saying that when the country invests in keeping schools safe, it invests in its future.

 In a statement issued by the Director, Press and Public Relations, Mohammed Manga, Uzoka-Anite stated that this has always been her firm belief as the government works to secure the future of Nigeria’s children.